wp-plugins/simplr-registration-form/readme.txt

 -feature: allow user submitted vars in confirmation email
 -enhancement: use new wp-media-modal instead of thickbox
 -feature: integrate custom fields with admin tables

+= 2.2.1 =
+-Fix for PHP 5.2 backward compatibility